Nimdy/voting-system-blockchain/README.md

 7. RFID-VPU activates BRVC and places AAVET on card

----break down tech process here later---
+---break down tech process here later with pseudo code---

 8. Voting Blockchain updates with a successful voting slot and waits for AAVET confirmation